Cloud migration is the process of moving data, applications or other business elements to a cloud computing environment.

 What are the challenges of a cloud migration?

+- Application suitability for the cloud.
 There's another reality to acknowledge: Not every application is a good fit for the cloud.
 Managers must scrutinize their on-premises applications when they make their initial choice about which should move to a cloud environment.
+Choices for migration candidates are varied and can be based on both business and technical criteria.
+For example, a mission-critical workload with sensitive data might be left on premises because that's the overriding choice for business issues such as compliance and data sovereignty.

-An often overlooked aspect of a cloud migration plan is to have a solid cloud exit strategy, where the apps and data move out of the cloud and are returned to their original state on premises or to a private cloud.
-IT managers must consider where the data will go, how to manage the technical transition and how to address any business or legal issues that may arise.
+- No cloud exit strategy.
+An often-overlooked aspect of a cloud migration plan is to have a solid cloud exit -- or repatriation -- strategy, where the apps and data move out of the cloud and are returned to their original state on premises or to a private cloud.
+IT managers must consider where the data will go, how to manage the technical transition and how to address any business or legal issues that might arise.
 Be sure to test the app before and after the repatriation, just as with the initial migration.
 If the app was altered to accommodate specific cloud benefits, such as horizontal scaling, those benefits would be lost when the app comes back on premises.

+- Failure is not permanent.
 Many cloud migrations that fail are reversed only temporarily.
-They can be reassessed, possibly rearchitected rather than a lift-and-shift rehosting, and then sent back into the cloud with higher probability of success.
-Consider the changes you made prior to when you moved the application to the cloud.
+They can be reassessed and possibly rearchitected, rather than a lift-and-shift rehosting, and then sent back into the cloud with higher probability of success.
+Consider the changes made prior to moving the application to the cloud.
 Moving the app back to its original platform might be one option.
+In other cases, applications that are re-platformed or refactored specifically for the cloud might even face trouble moving back to traditional on-premises infrastructures.
+The best option there might be to try migrating to a different cloud or patching/updating to overcome any problems before attempting the migration again at a later date.

 Cloud migration tools and services